1994–95 FA Premier League: Controversial incidents

-In January 1995, Manchester United's 28-year-old French striker Eric Cantona (then holder of the PFA Players' Player of the Year award) assaulted a Crystal Palace fan who racially abused him in his team's 1–1 draw at Selhurst Park.
+In January 1995, Manchester United's 28-year-old French striker Eric Cantona (then holder of the PFA Players' Player of the Year award) assaulted a Crystal Palace fan who verbally abused him in his team's 1–1 draw at Selhurst Park.
 Cantona was banned from football for eight months, fined £20,000 and sentenced to 14 days in prison.
 The prison sentence was later reduced to 120 hours community service on appeal.

 Chelsea midfielder Dennis Wise was convicted of criminal damage and assault, relating to a fight with a taxi driver in London.
 He was given a three-month prison sentence but the conviction and prison sentence were quickly overturned on appeal.

 Arsenal midfielder Paul Merson admitted in November 1994 that he was an alcoholic and was also addicted to cocaine and gambling.
 He underwent a three-month drug rehabilitation programme before being allowed to resume his playing career.

 Crystal Palace striker Chris Armstrong failed a drugs test in February 1995 but admitted that he had done wrong and returned to action after just four weeks undergoing rehabilitation.
-Armstrong was Palace's leading goalscorer in 1994–95, helping them reach the semi finals of both domestic cup competitions, but was unable to prevent them from being relegated back to the First Division just one season after winning promotion.
+Armstrong was Palace's leading goalscorer in 1994–95, helping them reach the semi-finals of both domestic cup competitions, but was unable to prevent them from being relegated back to the First Division just one season after winning promotion.

 Arsenal manager George Graham was sacked in February 1995 after nearly nine years in charge, when it was revealed that he had accepted an illegal payment of £425,000 from Norwegian agent Rune Hauge relating to the purchases of Norwegian and Danish players Pål Lydersen and John Jensen three years earlier.
 Graham was later banned from football for one year by the FA.

 Teams

 Twenty-two teams competed in the league – the top nineteen teams from the previous season and the three teams promoted from the First Division.
-The promoted teams were Crystal Palace, Nottingham Forest (both teams returning to the top flight after a season's absence) and Leicester City (returning after a top flight absence of seven years).
+The promoted teams were Crystal Palace, Nottingham Forest (both teams returning to the top flight after a season's absence), and Leicester City (returning after a top flight absence of seven years).
 This was also Leicester City's first season in the Premier League.
-They replaced Sheffield United, Oldham Athletic and Swindon Town, ending their top flight spells of four, three and one year respectively.
-This was the final season with twenty-two teams as all seasons after this one have twenty teams.
+They replaced Sheffield United, Oldham Athletic and Swindon Town, who were relegated to the First Division after their top flight spells of four, three and one year respectively.
+This was the final season to be contested by twenty-two teams as all seasons after were contested by twenty teams.